 Pursuant to Section 61(a)(2) of the 1940 Act, we are permitted, under specified conditions, to issue multiple classes of "senior securities representing indebtedness."
 However, pursuant to Section 18(c) of the 1940 Act, we are permitted to issue only one class of "senior securities that is stock."
-In either case, we may only issue such senior securities if such class of senior securities, after such issuance, has an asset coverage, as defined in Section 18(h) of the 1940 Act, of at least 200%.
+In either case, we may only issue such senior securities if such class of senior securities, after such issuance, has an asset coverage, as defined in Section 18(h) of the 1940 Act, of at least 200% (as the law applies to the Company currently) or 150% (as the law will apply to the Company effective April 10, 2019; refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview - Regulatory Compliance" for a discussion of changes to the asset coverage requirements pursuant to the Small Business Credit Availability Act ("SBCAA")).

 In addition, our ability to pay dividends or distributions (other than dividends payable in our stock) to holders of any class of our capital stock would be restricted if our "senior securities representing indebtedness" fail to have an asset coverage of at least 200% (measured at the time of declaration of such distribution and accounting for such distribution).
 The 1940 Act does not apply this limitation to privately arranged debt that is not intended to be publicly distributed, unless this limitation is specifically negotiated by the lender.
 In addition, our ability to pay dividends or distributions (other than dividends payable in our common stock) to our common stockholders would also be restricted if our "senior securities that are stock" fail to have an asset coverage of at least 200% (measured at the time of declaration of such distribution and accounting for such distribution).
 If the value of our assets declines, we might be unable to satisfy these asset coverage requirements.
-To satisfy the 200% asset coverage requirement in the event that we are seeking to pay a distribution, we might either have to (i) liquidate a portion of our loan portfolio to repay a portion of our indebtedness or (ii) issue common stock.
+To satisfy the 200% asset coverage requirement in the event that we are seeking to pay a distribution, we might the there have to (i) liquidate a portion of our loan portfolio to repay a portion of our indebtedness or (ii) issue common stock.
 This may occur at a time when a sale of a portfolio asset may be disadvantageous, or when we have limited access to capital markets on agreeable terms.
 In addition, any amounts that we use to service our indebtedness or for offering expenses will not be available for distributions to our stockholders.
-If we are unable to regain the requisite asset coverage through these methods, we may be forced to suspend the payment of such distributions to our stockholders.
-If we are unable to regain the requisite asset
+If we are unable to regain the requisite asset coverage through these methods, we may be forced to suspend the payment of such dividends or distributions.